ryanzec/coding-standards/README.md

 }
 ```

-There MUST not be any spaces on blank lines
+There must not be any spaces on blank lines

-Blank lines SHOULD be used to separate selector blocks
+Blank lines should be used to separate selector blocks

 ```scss
 /* good */